ecpease/subpydence/README.md

-# subtim, A Multi-Layer, One-Dimensional Subsidence Package for TTim
+# SubPydence, A Multi-Layer, One-Dimensional Subsidence Model

 ## Introduction

-SubTim is a subsidence package for the computer program, TTim, through which transient multi-layer flow with analytical elements can be modeled.
+SubPydence is a subsidence package built off of the modeling program, TTim, through which transient multi-layer flow with analytical elements can be modeled.
-SubTim consists of a library of Python scripts that add onto TTim, which is written in Python scripts with FORTRAN extensions for increased performance.
+SubPydence consists of a library of Python scripts that add onto TTim, which is written in Python scripts with FORTRAN extensions for increased performance.

 ## TTim Installation